bitcoin/bitcoin/test/functional/README.md

     sequence and synced (this is slower when processing many blocks).
   - `sync_every_transaction`: `True/False`.
 Analogous to
-    `sync_every_block`, except if the outcome on the last tx is "None", then the contents of the entire mempool are compared across all bitcoind connections.
+    `sync_every_block`, except if the outcome on the last tx is "None", then the contents of the entire mempool are compared across all litecoind connections.
 If `True` or `False`, then only the last tx's acceptance is tested against the given outcome.